Stewart James

 Stewart James (May 14, 1908 – November 5, 1996) was a Canadian postman who became one of magic's most prolific inventors.
 He spent most of his life in Courtright, Ontario.

 Biography

 Stewart James was highly respected for his creativity and invention of magic tricks; inventions of James's are used by many magicians despite his low name recognition Martin Gardner described him as "a magician who has probably devised more high-quality mathematical card tricks than anyone who ever lived".

+James ran a publishing company named Jogestja, Ltd.